This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 - You will not be able to remove your PU Casting Resin from the mold unless you first treated it using a release agent

-- Casting resin for making models, molds, prototypes, figurines, proof molds, etc.
+- Casting resin for model-making, molds, prototypes, figurines, proof molds, and more

 - Turns from liquid to solid in 15 minutes and works excellent in silicone molds

-- Two-component polyurethane resin which exhibits good impact resistance and strength
+- Two-component polyurethane resin for good impact resistance and strength

 Here are some mold casting applications to consider: